Bass Strait Passenger Vehicle Equalisation Scheme

 The rebates are reviewed annually.

-Eligible drivers with a medical condition are able to access the reduced passenger vehicle fare available under the scheme if they travel on a commercial airline service between either:
+Eligible persons with a medical condition are able to access the rebate for eligible passenger vehicles under the BSPVES.
+To receive a rebate they must travel on a commercial airline service between either:

 - Melbourne and Devonport or